gford1000-aws/api-postbox/README.md

 processing the data asynchronously.
 This allows centralised processing in a single region, with minimal impact to the callers of the API should that region ever go offline.

+The Lambda function runs within a separate VPC, using a VPC Endpoint to save data to S3, and a NAT Gateway to queue the message on SQS (no VPC Endpoint is currently available for SQS).

 The script creates the following:

 ![alt text](https://github.com/gford1000-aws/api-postbox/blob/master/Data%20Postbox.png "Script per designer")